henrydu0508/Diabetes/README.md

 A Web App to predict the onset of diabetes based on diagnostic measures.

-App is deployed in Heroku, click the link to access it : [Open in Heroku](https://ToDeploy/)
+App is deployed on Streamlit, click the link to access it : [Open in Streamlit](https://henrydu0508-diabetes-app-ojkht0.streamlit.app/)

 ## Data